ikeali/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that sets the mode of file hello same as ollehs mode
+script that add execute permission to all subdirectories